hluk/CopyQ/docs/scripting-api.rst

    Called just before application exists.

-.. js:function:: bool runAutomaticCommands()
+.. js:function:: runAutomaticCommands()

    Executes automatic commands on current data.

-   If an executed command calls ``ignore()`` or have "Remove Item" or "Transform" check box enabled, following automatic commands won't be executed and the function returns false.
-Otherwise true is returned.
+   If an executed command calls :js:func:`ignore` or have "Remove Item" or "Transform" check box enabled, following automatic commands won't be executed and the function returns ``false``.
+Otherwise ``true`` is returned.

+   :returns: ``true`` if clipboard data should be stored, otherwise ``false``.
+   :rtype: bool

 .. js:function:: clearClipboardData()